mlghty/SpiritedAway/README.md

   - pyautogui >= 0.9.53
   - pyinstaller == 5.13.2 (for building)

+### macOS
+- macOS 10.14 or higher
+- Python 3.10 or higher
+- Required packages:
+  - PyQt5 >= 5.15.0
+  - pyautogui >= 0.9.53
+  - pyobjc-framework-Quartz >= 9.0
+  - pyobjc-framework-AppKit >= 9.0
+  - pyinstaller == 5.13.2 (for building)

 ## Installation
 1. Download the latest release from the [Releases](https://github.com/yourusername/SpiritedAway/releases) page
-   - Or build from source (see Building section)
+   - For Windows: Download SpiritedAway.exe
+   - For macOS: Download SpiritedAway-macOS.zip, extract and move to Applications folder
 2. Run the executable
-3. Optional: Enable "Start with Windows" for automatic startup
+3. Optional: Enable "Start with Windows/macOS" for automatic startup

 ## Building from Source

+### Windows
 1. Clone the repository
    ```bash
    git clone https://github.com/yourusername/SpiritedAway.git